Hyphy: History

 The hyphy culture emerged in the late 1990s in Oakland before rising to prominence throughout the wider Bay Area in the early 2000s.
 It is distinguished by gritty, pounding rhythms, and has been compared to crunk music.
 San Jose producer Traxamillion is largely considered the first producer to create hyphy style music, having produced songs such as Keak Da Sneak's "Super Hyphy", which established the term hyphy.
 An individual is said to "get hyphy" when they dance in an overstated, fast-paced and ridiculous manner, or if they get overly loud with other people.
 The phrase "to get hyphy" is similar to the southern phrase "to get crunk".
 Those who consider themselves part of the hyphy movement strive for this behavior.

 Although the Hyphy Movement briefly saw light in mainstream America, it has been an established subculture in the Bay Area since the early 1990s.
 Throughout the Bay Area (particularly in East Oakland), there are events regularly hosted called "sideshows", where people perform or watch illegal automobile performances.
 These performances include activities such as donuts, ghost-riding (an action that has proven fatal on multiple occasions) and street racing, while others dance and "go dumb" around them.
 The Hyphy Movement's resurgence in early 2006 was cited by prominent Bay Area rapper E-40 as a new opportunity for the Bay Area's unique sound to reach a nationwide audience.
-Hyphy music was not only popular in The Bay Area, but in Portland, Oregon and Seattle as well.
+Hyphy music was not only popular in The Bay Area, but in Portland, Oregon, Seattle, and Reno as well.

 For many Bay Area natives, rapper Mac Dre is cited as the individual who spearheaded the general public's interest in Hyphy music after his sudden death in 2004.
 Mac Dre's Treal TV DVD special represented everything Hyphy, from what goes on at the sideshows to street slang, and common dances like "going dumb" and the "thizzle dance" became popular moves created by Mac Dre.
 Many artists, such as Drake and DJ Mustard, pay homage to Mac Dre due to his huge influence in their musical career.
 With the start of Mac Dre's label, Thizz Entertainment, he was able to shine a light on local talent such as E-40 and Andre Nickatina, prominent members of the Bay Area rap scene.